gnolang/gno/docs/getting-started/local-setup/installation.md

 ## Overview
 In this tutorial, you will learn how to set up the Gno development environment locally, so you can get up and running writing Gno code.
-You will download and install all the necessary tooling, and validate that they are correctly configured to run on your machine.
+You will download and install all the necessary tooling, and validate that it is correctly configured to run on your machine.

 ## Prerequisites
 - **Git**